pikatchu/closedsource/book/0012-elias_place.md

 Leo was tired of this.

-“I don’t understand,” Leo said, frustration creeping into his voice.
-“I’ve been given almost no information.
+“I don't understand,” Leo said, frustration creeping into his voice.
+“I've been given almost no information.
 I feel completely lost.”

 Elias' smirk faded.
 He studied Leo for a long moment, then muttered to himself.

-“So… she didn’t tell you anything, huh?”
+“So… she didn't tell you anything, huh?”

 Leo answered, “Tell me what?”

-Elias didn’t answer.
+Elias didn't answer.

 Instead, he walked over to a tall bookshelf along the far wall.
 Just like in the library, he pressed a hidden switch, and with a